77360Published on July 31, 2022

-Besides, it was told to identify alleged officers from the list of army officers who were discussing leaving to Bangkok from Bangladesh on 3rd November on 1975.
+Besides, it was told to identify alleged officers from the list of army officers who were discussing leaving for Bangkok from Bangladesh on 3rd November 1975.
 Among the fleeing persons were Lt.
 Col. Faruque, Lt.
 Col. Abdur Rashid, and Major Shariful Haque (Dalim).
 The leaders of the coup were identified as Lt.
 Col. Faruqe, Lt.
 Col. Rashid and Major Shariful Haque Dalim.

-Earlier, taking in account an interview published of Col. Faruque in the London Sunday Times on 30th August 1976, confessing the killing of Bangabandhu and his family members and the 4 leaders, Amnesty International Mission visited Bangladesh lead by a member of the commission Shawn McBride and while discussing with the president they also mentioned about the jail massacre.
+Earlier, taking into account an interview published of Col. Faruque in the London Sunday Times on 30th August 1976, confessing the killing of Bangabandhu and his family members and the 4 leaders, Amnesty International Mission visited Bangladesh led by a member of the commission Shawn McBride and while discussing with the president they also mentioned about the jail massacre.
 They were told that the law will be allowed to let on its own pace.

-But it was noticed later that, the persons related to the murders and fled from Bangladesh to Bangkok around 3rd November 1975 or around that time were given diplomatic duties.
+But it was noticed later that, the persons related to the murders who fled from Bangladesh to Bangkok around 3rd November 1975 or around that time were given diplomatic duties.
 Commission decided upon these facts and realities that, to inspect the obstacles of law and justice at its own pace a member of the commission needs to visit Dhaka.

 Decided that member of the commission Jeffrey Thomas QC along with an assistant will go to Dhaka to investigate in the fields on 13th January 1981.
 To this objective, they applied to get a visa to Dhaka through the secretary and solicitor Abro Rose.